-U.S. Consular Report of Birth Abroad
+U.S. Consular Report of Birth Abroad (CRBA)

 A child born abroad to a U.S. citizen parent or parents may acquire U.S. citizenship at birth if certain statutory requirements are met.
 For information on these requirements click here.